getcodelimit/codelimit/README.md

 # Introduction

-Code Limit is a tool for developers with one goal: it tells the developer when it’s time to refactor.
+Code Limit is a tool for developers with one goal: _it tells the developer when it’s time to refactor_.

 Code Limit measures the lines of code for each function in your codebase and assigns each function to a category: